Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_k8s/day2/cluster_api/cluster_api_keyvault_extension/_index.md

 ---
 type: docs
-title: "Integrate Azure Key Vault with Cluster API as an Arc Connected Cluster"
+title: "Integrate Azure Key Vault with CAPI as an Arc Connected Cluster"
-linkTitle: "Integrate Azure Key Vault with Cluster API as an Arc Connected Cluster"
+linkTitle: "Integrate Azure Key Vault with CAPI as an Arc Connected Cluster"
 weight: 4
 description: >
 ---